 Why Microchip?

-We hope the following information will not only educate you on the current status of microchipping in the USA but will also encourage you to put the nation's only VIN, serial or social security number in your horse or pet.
+We hope the following information will not only educate you on the current status of microchipping in the USA.
+Still, we will also encourage you to put the nation's only VIN, serial or social security number in your horse or pet.

 Theft or Loss

-Law enforcement agencies view microchips as analogous to VIN numbers, making them court-worthy permanent ID.
-During natural disasters rescue organizations utilize scanners to locate horse owners.
-Signs alerting visitors to microchipped horses on premises are used as theft deterrents and are available from NetPosse.
+Law enforcement agencies view microchips as analogous to VIN numbers, making them court-worthy permanent IDs.
+During natural disasters, rescue organizations utilize scanners to locate horse owners.
+Signs alerting visitors to microchipped horses on premises are theft deterrents and are available from NetPosse.

 Ownership

 NetPosse offers microchips for equines in both US Standard and International frequencies.
 The microchip number is unique and unalterable.
-Registered in a national database, the chip identifies the horse and connects it with the owner.
-With a microchip as a VIN number there is little doubt about ownership.
+When registered in national databases, the chip identifies and connects the horse with its owner.
+With a microchip as a VIN, there is little doubt about ownership.

 Disaster Recovery

-Microchips can be instrumental in reuniting horse with their owners when disaster strikes.
-Since 1994 Louisiana has required that identification such as microchips, tattoos or brands be used with its mandatory equine infectious anemia (EIA) testing.
-Although some companies recommend not using a second chip, there are many who feel that it is better protection to have both the 125 and 134.2 kHz chips to make sure a chip is read during this transitioning period.
+Microchips can be instrumental in reuniting horses with their owners when disaster strikes.
+Since 1994, Louisiana has required that identifications such as microchips, tattoos, or brands be used in mandatory equine infectious anemia (EIA) testing.
+Although some companies recommend not using a second chip, many feel that it is better protection to have both the 125 kHz and 134.2 kHz chips to make sure a chip is read during this transitioning period.

 Genetics & Internal Management

-The microchip is the perfect identifying number for all records, charts and procedures having to do with a patient.
+The microchip is the perfect identifying number for all records, charts, and procedures related to a patient.
 Confusion from color or trait similarities is no longer an issue.
-Genetics and DNA are backed up by the ‘instant ID’ of a microchip.
-Large numbers of horses penned together can be easily worked when using a microchip scanner.
+Genetics and DNA are backed up by a microchip's 'instant ID'.
+Large numbers of horses penned together can be easily identified for vet or farrier care when using a microchip scanner.
 It is great for permanent ID when recording the sale of a horse.

 Horse Registries & Events

 Some registries require microchip identification, some recommend it, and most include the chip number on registration papers.
 The chip number can be scanned and documented with blood typing and DNA profiles for positive instant ID.
-Chip numbers can be correlated with event or performance records as authentication of individual performance history.
+Chip numbers can be correlated with event or performance records to authenticate individual performance history.
 Microchips are required for CERF certification.
-USEF, USHJA, FEI and a few other registries now require the 134 khz microchip to show in their events.
+USEF, USHJA, FEI, and other registries now require the 134 kHz microchip to show in their events.
 See more information on this subject below.

 Government and Regulatory

 Microchips meet identification requirements in certain states.
-AVID microchips provide accurate and positive ID in quarantine, disease contact or exposure situations.
-The microchip number included on Coggins forms, vaccination records, etc. provides proof of procedure on a specified animal.
-Microchips are used for permanent ID and tracking in certain government wild horse programs.
+AVID microchips provide accurate and positive ID in quarantine, disease contact, or exposure situations.
+The microchip number included on Coggins forms, vaccination records, and more provides proof of procedure on a specified animal.
+Microchips are used for permanent ID and tracking in government wild horse programs.

 International Travel

-You need a Certified ISO microchip with a 15-digit long number and meets the specifications of the International Standards Organization.
+It would be best if you had a Certified ISO microchip with a 15-digit long number that meets the specifications of the International Standards Organization.
 (ISO)

 The Microchip and Insertion Process

 Injection of the microchip is a simple procedure for horses.
 The microchip is scanned to make sure it is readable.
-A large gauge needle is used to inject the chip into the nuchal ligament half way between the withers and the poll on the left side of the neck.
-There is a smaller gauge needle available but the scanning range may not be as large.
-The injection causes a slight amount discomfort to a horse, and since the microchip is in the ligament it is less likely to migrate and does not leave scarring.
-If you can see or feel the microchip, which is about the size of a grain of rice, then it has been implanted improperly.
+A large gauge needle injects the chip into the nuchal ligament halfway between the withers and the pole on the left side of the neck.
+A smaller gauge needle is available, but the scanning range may not be as extensive.
+The injection causes a slight amount of discomfort to a horse.
+Since the microchip is in the ligament, it is less likely to migrate if properly inserted and does not leave scarring.
+If you can see or feel the microchip, which is about the size of a grain of rice, it has been implanted improperly.

-The microchip information is much like your VIN number or social security number for your horse.
-There is no data actually on the chip and it is not a tracking chip with GPS.
-Personal information is only in the database and is not visible to the public by entering your microchip number.
-The information is only available through the microchip manufacturer, chip registry, or other people or organizations with which you have registered.
+The microchip information is like your horse's VIN or social security number.
+There is no data on the chip, and it is not a tracking chip with GPS.
+Personal information is only in the database and is not visible to the public when you enter your microchip number.
+The information is only available through the microchip manufacturer, chip registry, or other people or organizations you have registered with.
 A registry proves that the chip is verifiable and who the horse is registered to in their registry.

-We recommend that you also ask that your microchip number be placed on file with your veterinarians, rescue adoption forms and breed association paperwork, just to name a few.
+We recommend you also ask that your microchip number be placed on file with your veterinarians, rescue adoption forms, and breed association paperwork.

 The Cost

-Microchips and scanners have a wide range of cost.
-The microchip can cost as low as $25 to more than a $125 when implanted via a shelter or veterinarian.
+Microchips and scanners have a wide range of costs.
+The microchip can cost as low as $25 to more than $125 when implanted via a shelter or veterinarian.
 Much of the cost depends on the procedure used to insert the microchip.
 The insertion can range from a simple process to a very sterile and elaborate process.
-Some veterinarians simple clean the area and inject the microchip, thus the lower cost.
-Other may shave, clean, give a lignocaine shot (a medication used to numb tissue in a specific area) and then insert the microchip—a longer and more costly procedure.
+Some veterinarians clean the area and inject the microchip, thus lowering the cost.
+Others may shave, clean, give a lignocaine shot (a medication used to numb tissue in a specific area), and then insert the microchip—a more prolonged and costly procedure.

 Registration of the Microchip

-It is imperative that the horse owner registers the microchip.
-It is easier to prove ownership of a lost, missing or stolen horse that has its own VIN number.
-If a horse is missing some companies send information to their contacts while others are only a registry.
-We recommend that you research the registry and find out what it does for you when your horse is missing and ask for proof of concept information.
+The horse owner must register the microchip.
+It is easier to prove ownership of a lost, missing, or stolen horse with its VIN.
+Some companies send information to their contacts if a horse is missing, while others are only a registry.
+We recommend you research the registry, find out what it does for you when your horse is missing, and ask for proof of concept information.

-Remember, nothing is foolproof when it comes to recovering missing horses and proving ownership.
-Even though the microchip company registry is where most people will trace the chip, those registries have very limited information on the horse itself.
+Remember, nothing is foolproof when recovering missing horses and proving ownership.
+Even though most people trace the chip to the microchip company registry, those registries have very limited information on the horse itself.

-When a horse is missing and is registered in SHI’s NetPosse Identification Program registry (NIP), the NIP reports team issues NetPosse Alerts to the public, multiple agencies which may include state vets, horse associations, horse rescues, law enforcement, the news media via a press release and much more.
+When a horse is missing and registered in the Stolen Horse International identification program registry, the NetPosse ID and NetPosse Alerts may be sent to the public and multiple agencies, including state vets, horse associations, horse rescues, law enforcement, the news media via a press release, and much more.

-Stolen Horse International recommends that you register with the company in which the microchip is purchased first, where you can input contact information, horse’s veterinarian, photo of the horse or other visible ID and breed registration number.
-Then back up that registry with the NIP registry, which is a great all-equine identification record keeping registry as the second registry.
+Stolen Horse International recommends that you register with the company where the microchip is purchased first, where you can input contact information, the horse's veterinarian, a photo of the horse, or other visible ID and breed registration number.
+Then, back up that registry with the NetPosse ID and all equine ID record keeping registry, which is a great way to keep all your IDs and documents in one place to prove ownership.

-The NIP registry, started in 2002, is based on decades of field work with thousands of missing horse cases, and contains more in-depth information than the microchip company registries.
-Situations where owners did not get their horses back highly influences the data input by the owner to help owners circumvent any recovery problems.
+The NetPosse ID registry started in 2002, is based on decades of fieldwork with thousands of missing horse cases and contains more in-depth information than the microchip company registries.
+Situations where owners did not get their horses back highly influence the data input in the registry to help owners circumvent any recovery problems.

-There is no other registry backed by as much hands-on experience or as detailed information as the NIP, which includes all types of equine ID such as hot brands, freeze brands, hoof brands, lip tattoos, markings and more.
-If a horse in the registry is missing then the information is used not only disseminate the NetPosse Alert to tens of thousands nationwide, but to provide the owner with a webpage with all the data, pictures and a flyer (if warranted) to share with the public.
+There is no other registry backed by as much hands-on experience or detailed information as the NetPosse ID Registry, which includes all types of equine ID, such as hot brands, freeze brands, hoof brands, lip tattoos, markings, and more.
+Suppose a horse in the registry is missing.
+In that case, the information is used to disseminate the NetPosse Alert to tens of thousands nationwide and to provide the owner with a webpage with all the data, pictures, and a flyer (if warranted) to share with the public.

 We are moving from the old US Standard 125 kHz microchip frequency used for decades in the United States to the new ISO 134.2 kHz International microchip.
-Although there is no law dictating which frequency must be used the International Organization of Standardization (ISO) for radio-frequency identification recommends that
+Although no law dictates which frequency must be used, the International Organization of Standardization (ISO) for radio-frequency identification recommends that:

 The Scanners

-A scanner creates an energy field when it is on.
+When on, a scanner creates an energy field.
 A transponder picks up that energy when its antenna enters this energy field.
-The integrated circuit, aka the microchip, creates a signal of specific characteristics and identification data is transmitted using the antenna.
-The signal is then received by a scanner via the antenna’s energy field or by a separate receiving antenna.
-The scanner understands the signal and converts the data from binary data to decimal format.
-It then sends that data to a display or other device such as a computer.
+The integrated circuit, the microchip, creates a signal of specific characteristics, and identification data is transmitted using the antenna.
+A scanner then receives the signal via the antenna's energy field or by a separate receiving antenna.
+The scanner understands the signal and converts the data from binary to decimal.
+It then sends that data to a display or other device, such as a computer.

 In Summary

-As of this article, the microchip industry is still transitioning and the need for a scanner that reads multiple frequencies is imperative for professionals when scanning multiple animals.
-To be a professional and have a single frequency or old universal scanner is irresponsible.
+As of this article, the microchip industry is still transitioning, and a scanner that reads multiple frequencies is imperative for professionals when scanning various animals.
+Being a professional with a single-frequency or old universal scanner is irresponsible.

-The microchip industry is changing in the USA but one day we will all be on the same frequency and all scanners will read all chips pretty much like it was before the introduction and push to use the international code.
+The microchip industry is changing in the USA, but one day, we will all be on the same frequency, and all scanners will read all chips pretty much as they did before the introduction and push to use the international code.

-It is all about the recovery and proving ownership here at Stolen Horse International.
-We encourage you to microchip you animals even during this time of transition.
-It is better to have it and not need it, than to need it and not have it.
+Here at Stolen Horse International, recovery and proof of ownership are paramount.
+We encourage you to microchip your animals even during this transition period.
+It is better to have one and not need it than to need one and not have it.

 Click here to purchase your microchips in the NetPosse Store